celestiaorg/knuu/README.md

 go test -v ./... -timeout=<timeout>m
 ```

-**Note:** The timeout is set to 10 minutes by default.
+**Note 1:** The timeout is set to 10 minutes by default.
 Make sure to set a timeout that is long enough to complete the test.
+**Note 2:** Please note that the timeout flag in the example is the go test timeout and not related to the knuu timeout.

 #### Environment Variables